dmotz/trystero/README.md

   `{"type": "subscribe" | "unsubscribe" | "publish", "topic", "payload"}`
 - Server broadcasts `{"topic", "payload"}` to subscribers of each topic

+This is just to show you how it works; if you want a simple self-hosted solution, use the `ws-relay` package explained above.

 ```js
 import {createStrategy, selfId, toJson} from '@trystero-p2p/core'